fernandonobel/mohotools/README.md

 **MohoTools** is written for MATLAB's version R2018b or later.

-Download `mohotool.zip` and unzip it to a convenient location.
+Download `mohotools-v0.1.0.zip` and unzip it to a convenient location.
 This repository includes the source code of mohotools ('+mohotools/') and the example scripts folder ('examples/').
 To use **MohoTools** the directory 'mohotool/' (the root folder that contains '+mohotools/' and 'examples/') should be added to the MATLAB path:

 ```matlab
 addpath('<yourpath>/mohotool');